Diabetes Medical Management Plan

 Interpreting blood glucose results is crucial for understanding your diabetes management.
 Regular monitoring will provide you with a series of numerical values that reflect your blood sugar levels at different times of the day.
 Understanding the patterns and trends in these results can help you identify factors that contribute to fluctuations in your blood glucose levels.
 Additionally, discussing your results with your healthcare provider can provide valuable insights and guide appropriate adjustments in your diabetes management plan.

-See also Diabetes Self Management Training
+See also Livongo Diabetes Management

 Record Keeping